 Daniel de Visé

 Daniel de Visé is an author and journalist.
-A graduate of Wesleyan and Northwestern universities, de Visé worked for 23 years at five newspapers, including nine years (and more than one hundred front-page stories) at The Washington Post and, before that, seven years (and more than three hundred front-page stories) at The Miami Herald.
+His books have been translated into Spanish, German, Dutch, and Estonian.
+A graduate of Wesleyan and Northwestern universities, de Visé is a reporter at USA Today.
+He previously logged eight years (and more than one hundred front-page stories) at The Washington Post and, before that, seven years (and more than three hundred front-page stories) at The Miami Herald.
 He earned national visibility at the Post as higher education reporter, traveling the nation and filing hundreds of section-front stories about the economic and cultural forces transforming academia.
-Before that, he spent several years as an investigative reporter and “super” general assignment reporter at The Miami Herald, writing primarily for the Herald’s front page.
-He reaped more than two dozen national, regional and local journalism awards, including part of a 2001 team Pulitzer Prize for the Herald’s coverage of the Elian Gonzalez raid, and numerous investigative journalism honors.
+Before that, he spent several years as an investigative reporter and “super” general-assignment reporter at The Miami Herald, writing primarily for the Herald’s front page.
+He reaped more than two dozen national, regional and local journalism awards, including a 2001 team Pulitzer Prize for the Herald’s coverage of the Elian Gonzalez raid, and numerous investigative journalism honors.
 He participated in the historic 2000 election recount and co-wrote two chapters in the celebrated book that followed.
 De Visé may be the only journalist to win national awards from the prestigious Education Writers Association in three different decades.
 His investigative reporting twice prompted the release of innocent men serving life prison terms for murder in Florida.